groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-tex-to-pdf.md

 id: convert-tex-to-pdf
 url: conversion/net/convert-tex-to-pdf
 title: Convert TEX to PDF
 description: "LaTex and Tex files can be converted to PDF document using C# language.
-Check simple code snippet to know how to convert TEX to PDF using Groupdocs.Conversion for .NET library."
+Check a simple code snippet to know how to convert TEX to PDF using Groupdocs.Conversion for .NET library."
 keywords: Convert TEX to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False